Are Entitled Millennials Really America’s Most Spoiled Generation?

 Millennials were born and raised in a very different world.

-In the 1970s, The changing social and cultural landscape and the advent and legalization of new technologies made parenthood a choice for the first time in history.
+In the 1970s, the changing social and cultural landscape and the advent and legalization of new technologies made parenthood a choice for the first time in human history.

 Women could control if, when, and how to become mothers.
 However, with that shift came a shift in expectations for motherhood.

-Because women could opt out of parenthood, those who opted for parenthood faced even more pressure to be exceptional mothers.
+Because women could opt out of parenthood, those who opted into it faced even more pressure to be exceptional mothers.
 However, they also faced pressure to join the workforce and excel in their careers.

 All this pressure led to a massive shift in expectations for children and child-rearing.